(1840 - 1921)

 The rest of the War

-He was promoted to 2nd Lieutenant in November 1862, and wounded in action at Chancellorsville, VA in May 1863.
-He was appointed Captain, and again wounded at Winchester, VA in 1864.
+He was promoted to First Lieutenant on 19 November 1862, and wounded in action at Chancellorsville, VA in May 1863.
+He was appointed Captain on 29 July 1863, and again wounded, at Winchester, VA on 19 September 1864.
 After Spottsylvania he transferred with Colonel Brown to Rodes's Division Sharpshooters.
 He surrendered at Appomattox Court House on 9 April 1865.

 After the War